How UFO Drum music helps to treat children with autism, ADHD, anxiety and behavioral difficulties

 Allison: Yeah.
 There is lots of things that we can do at home.
 There’s lots of ways we can use music therapeutically at home.
 The most important thing to remember is it needs to be as often as possible.
 So you can just play music or listen to music for a couple of minutes, for a few minutes here and there every day.
 As long as it’s part of your lifestyle, it would help to keep your brain regulated, which means less anxiety.
 Which means less behavioral problems.
 It’s also important to follow the child’s lead, so don’t try and teach them how to play it your way or tell them how you think they should be doing it.
 Let them express themselves however it comes out for them.
 Because that allows them to release emotion, and emotion needs to be released otherwise it becomes pinned up in our body, and if it becomes pinned up inside us that’s how we have meltdowns and explosions.

-So just allowing them to be creative with the drum and allowing them to do it as often as possible, as part of your daily lifestyle is the best way.
+So just allowing them to be creative with the drum and allowing them to do it as often as possible, as part of your daily life is the best way.

-UFO: Are you using some other like, arts, as the way of artistic expression?
+UFO: Are you using some other arts as the way of artistic expression?

 Allison: Yes.
 Moving the body, dancing.
 I think of music as not just music, but I think of music as a whole range of elements.
-So melody, rhythm, vibration, movement, volume, tempo, repetition.
-And so all of those things are essentially music.
+Melody, rhythm, vibration, movement, volume, tempo, repetition.
+And so, all those things are essentially music.
 And so it’s really important to move, move your body.
 And it’s really important to create rhythms and pulses, and play loud and play soft, and just experiment with all different elements that make up music.
 All of them impact our brains in different ways, and all of them are really important in helping the brain to stay calm.

 Not because it wouldn’t be beneficial, but because I live in a very small town where there is not a lot of people, and so I mostly work online now.
 While mainly teaching people how they can use music.

 UFO: How do you develop communication skills in kids through the musical experience?
+How do you work with kids with ADHD or ASD?
 Do they play together?
 They have to?

-Allison: I’m a really believe strongly in neurodiversity, so that is accepting all neurotypes, whether people are autistic, or have ADHD, or anxiety, or any other type of what we call neurodiversity.
+Allison: I believe strongly in neurodiversity, so that is accepting all neurotypes, whether people are autistic, or have ADHD, or anxiety, or any other type of what we call neurodiversity.

 UFO: What do children like most about your therapy and what do parents like?